Our current research group

 Current Research:

 Our research foci are each centered on the examination of the mechanisms by which bacterial pathogens cause disease.
-The experimental model system we utilize most extensively in our laboratory is the bacterium Helicobacter pylori.
-This human gastric pathogen infects the stomachs of nearly 50% of the world's population ( i.e. 3 BILLION people!!!).
+Our experimental model system is the bacterium Helicobacter pylori.
+This human gastric pathogen infects the stomachs of nearly 50% of the world's population ( i.e. 3.5 BILLION people!!!).
 This bacterium is the etiologic agent of gastric and duodenal ulcers, and infection with this bacterium is a very strong predisposing factor for the development of gastric cancers.

 One area of intense study in the lab are the mechanisms of how H. pylori senses its environment and alters its gene expression to respond to changing conditions.
 Our lab uses mutant strains of H. pylori which have been "blinded" to features of their environment by destroying individual genes responsible for the sensory process.
 We have identified several genes whose responses are altered in these mutants and students in the lab are currently examining the means of transcriptional regulation being used in these fascinating sensory and response networks.